raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## Backup and restore
 - You need to back up your cluster in terms of service configuration, etcd state and persistent volumes
 - Save a copy of the resource configuration files in something like github
-- You can use `kubectl get all -A -o yaml` and save the output to a file as backup
+- You can use(query the kube-api server) `kubectl get all -A -o yaml` and save the output to a file as backup
 - You also have third party solutions like Velero
 - Backing up etcd is necessary to keep track of the state of the kubernetes cluster
 - You can back up the etcd database folder on your master node